rhysbrooks1/CS321-002-s25-team-09/README.md

             --top-frequency=<10/25/50>
 ```

-In this case, the `--top-frequency` option is ignored .
+In this case, the `--top-frequency` option is ignored.

 When `--type=test` is specified, `SSHSearchDatabase` program will create the database named
 `test.db`, then create a table named `acceptedip` (recall no hyphen in table names because